owais-kamdar/bedrock-chat/README.md

 - `initialize_rag.py` - Script for setting up and indexing RAG documents
 - `vector_store.py` - Vector database interface for document storage and retrieval
 - `rag.py` - RAG system for document processing and context retrieval
+- `api_manager.py` - API key management and authentication
+- `dashboard.py` - Analytics dashboard for session monitoring and performance metrics

 ## API Endpoints

 - `POST /chat/<session_id>` - Send a message in a chat session with optional RAG context
 - `GET /models` - List available models (claude-2, nova, mistral)
 - `POST /test` - Test endpoint for direct model interaction
+- `POST /api-keys` - Creating API keys

 All endpoints require an `X-API-KEY` header matching the one in your `.env` file.

-## Logging
+## Logging (Updated)

-Logs are stored in `session_logs/` with detailed metrics for each interaction:
+Logs are stored in S3 under the `logs/` folder with detailed metrics for each interaction:
 - Message counts and timestamps
 - Input/output character and token counts
 - Model selection